Sunday, September 19, 2021

 Gilbert Cordier

-That château, built on the site of three villages in the 1650's.
+The château of Vaux-le-Vicomte, built on the site of three villages in the 1650's and considered the most magnificent private residence of the time.

-Brilliant, cultivated and naive, Nicolas Fouquet, Minister of Finance to very young Louis XIV, hoped to become Prime Minister.
-To that end he invited him and 600 members of the court to a fete in his château, which by upstaging the king it strengthened his awareness of Fouquet's corruption and stoked his jealousy.
+• Brilliant, cultivated and naive, Nicolas Fouquet, Minister of Finance to very young Louis XIV, hoped to become Prime Minister.
+To that end he invited him and 600 members of the court to a fete in his château, which was so spectacular that it upstaged the king, who jailed him for life.

-Fouquet receives the king at Vaux by Maurice Leloir,
+Fouquet Receives the king at Vaux by Maurice Leloir,

 "Le Roy Soleil" by Gustave Toudouze, 1931